 William Ellsworth, Stanford University

 Emile Okal, Northwestern University

 Bill Walter, Lawrence Livermore National Laboratory

-We anticipate beginning on Wednesday, September 18 @8AM and ending Thursday, September 19 @5PM.
+The workshop will begin on Wednesday, September 18 @8AM and end Thursday, September 19 @4PM.

 Limited travel support is available but extremely limited.
 Please apply when registering.
 We are seeking additional funding and will base support on funds available.

 Ana Aguiar, LLNL

 James Dewey, USGS